Dance improvisation: Western theatrical dance

 During the period of Romantic and classical ballet, improvisation was used very scarcely, however there remained a place for it in ballet performance.
 Primarily, improvisation was used in ballet at this time by certain exceptional principal dancers such as Marie Taglioni, Anna Pavlova, and Fanny Elssler who used improvisation to embellish their leading roles in ballets.

 It was not until the end of the 19th century, however, that dance improvisation in western dance became such a large part of performance and dance technique.
 Towards the end of the 19th and throughout the 20th century, with the beginning of what has become known as modern dance, dance improvisation flourished both as a choreographic tool as well as a method performance.
 In the late 19th century, Loïe Fuller exemplified an explicit improvisational performance method with her use of task-based and idiosyncratic movement that both allowed for and necessitated improvisation on the part of the dancer.
 Slightly later in the early 20th century, movement choruses, especially those under the direction of Mary Wigman and Rudolf Laban used improvisational techniques intensely in training, and to varying degrees in performance in accordance with the director's preference and opinion on the subject.
 In the second half of the 20th century, improvisation in dance exploded once more and was explored even more deeply by creators including but not limited to Isadora Duncan, Martha Graham, Doris Humphrey, Merce Cunningham, and Paul Taylor.
 Each of these individuals developed their own methodology and technique behind modern dance and employed improvisation in numerous different ways that were key to the choreography and execution of their techniques.
 It is important to note that although Isadora Duncan is often cited as having improvised her performances, this may be based more on the free, natural quality of her movement rather than fact.
 While some of her material was definitely set, it is likely that other parts were in fact improvised.

 Contact and group improvisation also evolved in this time with Yvonne Rainer’s formation of the Grand Union in 1970.
 The Grand Union was an improvisational dance group that performed improvisation that was not prepared or rehearsed beforehand.

 Furthermore, and in part thanks to theories on human development that were developed in the 19th century, improvisation started being used in dance therapy and dance education in the 20th century as well.
 Improvisation became a key part in the educational methods of many dance educators including Bird Larson and Margaret H’Doubler who emphasized self-expression through dance improvisation.

-Many other important tenants of dance improvisation come from and were innovated by the African American community.
+Many other important tenets of dance improvisation come from and were innovated by the African American community.
 From jazz to blues to hip hop to tap, so many major forms of improvisational dance were created in the African American community, making clear the incredible impact Black artists had and continue to have on dance improvisation as well as dance at large.